-I am a college teacher, a faculty development / educational development leader, and a scholar of American literature.
+In my career, I have been a college teacher, a faculty development / educational development leader, and a scholar of American literature.

-In 2016, I became the founding director of the Center for Teaching, Learning, and Scholarship at Southwestern University (Georgetown, TX), and from 2007-2016, I was the director of the Center for Teaching Excellence at St. Edward’s University (Austin, TX).
+Previously, I have led programs that brought educational research to college faculty, curricula, and programs.
+From 2016-2021, I was the founding director of the Center for Teaching, Learning, and Scholarship at Southwestern University (Georgetown, TX), and from 2007-2016, I was the director of the Center for Teaching Excellence at St. Edward’s University (Austin, TX).
 I have also taught full-time on the tenure track in English at Denison University (Granville, OH).
-My current work is an extension of a path begun in graduate school at the University of Texas at Austin, where I designed curriculum and taught graduate student teaching and professional development courses for the Office of Graduate Studies.

-In my work, I help faculty develop their teaching and scholarship and engage students in transformative learning experiences.
-My current research focuses on pedagogies in teaching literature and writing and rhetorics of college teaching.
+In my work, I have helped faculty develop their teaching and scholarship and engage students in transformative learning experiences.
+My recent research has focused on pedagogies in teaching literature and writing and rhetorics of college teaching.
 As an educational development expert, I was recently named to the Fulbright Specialist roster by the Council for the International Exchange of Scholars.
 I hold a B. A. in mathematics and humanities from Valparaiso University and the M.A. and Ph.D. in English from the University of Texas at Austin.